-The School District, due to economic conditions at the State level, anticipates a reduction in school aid for the 2013-2014 school year.
-The District has positioned itself to absorb the loss in revenue by reducing expenses in the 2013-2014 budget.
-In addition, the District has appropriated additional reserves, toward the 2013-2014 budget.
+Unlike the last few years, the District anticipates a slight increase in school aid for the 2014-2015 school year.
+Due to uncertainty over whether or not this trend will continue in future years, the District continues to position itself to absorb losses in state aid revenues by reducing operational expenses in the 2014-2015 budget.
+Additionally, the District has appropriated reserves toward the 2014-2015 budget.

-Beginning in the 2012-2013 school year, the District's ability to increase its property tax revenues was reduced through enacted "Property Tax Cap Legislation".
-Increases in the tax levy beyond the lesser of 2%, or the percent chance in the CPI for the 12 month period beginning December never to be lower than 1%, will need approval by a super majority (60%) of the voters.
+Beginning with the 2012-2013 school year, the District's ability to increase its property tax revenues was reduced through enacted "Property Tax Cap Legislation".
+Increases in the tax levy beyond the lesser of 2%, or the percent change in the CPI for the 12 month period ending December never to be lower than 1%, will need approval by a super majority (60%) of the voters.

-The School District continues to experience increases in employee benefit costs due to higher health insurance premiums.
-Also, increased contribution rates for New York State Employees' and Teachers' Retirement are anticipated for the next few years.
-The School District anticipates increases in debt service obligation through the 2015-2016 fiscal year as a result of the ongoing capital project.
+The District continues to experience increases in employee benefit costs due to higher health insurance premiums.
+Also, increased contribution rates for New York State Employees and Teacher's Retirement are anticipated for the next few years.
+The District anticipates increases in debt service obligation through the 2015-2016 fiscal year as a result of the ongoing capital project.

 Enrollment in the District remains fairly stable.
 Projections suggest a small dip in the next few years and then a leveling off in enrollment.
-The District does not anticipate major fluctuations in enrollment in the near future.
+The District does not anticipate major fluctuations in the near future.